cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/migrate-the-stack.md

 ### 4. Clone primary application

-Visit the application page of application `A`, click "Clone" from the right sidebar.
+Visit the overview page for application `A`, click "Clone" from the right sidebar.
 This will allow you to choose a new application name and environment.
 Cloning your application will preserve any environment variables from the existing application, and also allows you to define where to deploy to along with other settings.

 ### 5. Add your database to backup application